-This section focuses on the specific objective two, which seeks to examine the level of satisfaction with the intrinsic job factors among GBC staff.
-Respondents were asked to indicate their level of satisfaction with their job using a five-point Likert Scale statements, the study ascertained the views of respondents on the level of job satisfaction of 1 to 5 as follows: Very Satisfied (VS) =1, Satisfied (S) =2, Uncertain (U) =3, Dissatisfied (D) =4 and Very Dissatisfied (VD) =5.
+Level of satisfaction with the intrinsic job factors among GBC staff job using a five-point Likert Scale statements, the study ascertained the views of respondents on the level of job satisfaction of 1 to 5 as follows: Very Satisfied (VS) =1, Satisfied (S) =2, Uncertain (U) =3, Dissatisfied (D) =4 and Very Dissatisfied (VD) =5.
 Job satisfaction in this context was discussed on intrinsic job factors including the work itself, achievements, recognition, responsibility and advancement.